KingJames1487/Fishing_For_Bass/README.md

 RESOURCES:  FOOD,  WOOD,  STEEL,  OIL

 CLAIM: Claiming territories requires 5 consecutive turns of OWNERSHIP to begin receiving resources.
 A Claimed territory will produce the specified resources for the player.
 A territory is UNCLAIMED if you no longer own units there.

 OWNERSHIP : Ownership is defined as being the only player with a unit on any territory.

 TURN :
     START PHASE : At the Start of your turn, you first gain one point of OWNERSHIP towards any territories not yet CLAIMED.
 Then, recieve any rescources you may acrue from your CLAIMED territories.
-Enter the BUY PHASE.

     BUY PHASE : Here, you may spend any resources you choose, any Units or Arial Units must be placed on a territory, Water must be placed on a Coastline you own, and BARRIERS must be placed on a Border partially owned by you.
-Enter ACTION PHASE.

     ACTION PHASE : Here, you may move or Attack Units.
 Once per round, you may choose to expend 1 of a Units Speed to Attack.
 If the Attack leaves the Defending territory without OWNERSHIP, the Attacking units may move into the territory without expending Speed.
 Speed resets on your turn and if not used to Attack, unless otherwise specified, can be used to move into Allied or UNOWNED territories.

 UNITS: